 While it is not an organic product, it is still considered safe for use and environmentally-friendly.

-This is because it ultimately decomposes into oxygen and water so you don’t have to worry about using it in an organic garden.
+This is because it ultimately decomposes into oxygen molecules and water so you don’t have to worry about using it in an organic garden.

 It Combats Root Rot

-Plants can get much-needed oxygen from this mixture.
-After applying this solution, wait until the top two inches of soil has dried before watering again.
+After applying this solution to your affected roots, wait until the top two inches of surrounding wet soil have dried before watering your plant’s roots again.

 It Fights Fungal and Bacterial Infections